evilguy50/Pulsar/README.md

     slabBlock : $	Generates a slab block.
-    skullBlock: $	Generates a player skull. (uses standard steve skin file) basicItem :	Generates a basic item. (it does nothing, but it can be used in other addons.) fakeArmor : Generates fake armor. (an item that applies a skin to the player when you apply the $name_armor tag. (example: test_armor)) lightBlock : Generates a block that lights up placeCodeBlock : $ Generates a block that runs a function from the block when placed playerCodeBlock : $ Generates a block that runs a function from the player that placed it
+    skullBlock: $	Generates a player skull. (uses standard steve skin file) basicItem :	Generates a basic item. (it does nothing, but it can be used in other addons.) lightBlock : Generates a block that lights up placeCodeBlock : $ Generates a block that runs a function from the block when placed playerCodeBlock : $ Generates a block that runs a function from the player that placed it